-For those ready to step up their greener lifestyle and ready to go the extra mile further to a healthier and earth-friendlier life, this list of cruelty-free and vegan brands will help you choose products to buy.
-Whether you are looking for sustainable clothing, vegan beauty and health items, or even bathroom products – this article is for you.
+For those ready to step up their greener lifestyle and ready to go the extra mile further to a healthier and earth-friendly life, this list of cruelty-free and vegan brands will help you choose products to buy.
+Whether you are looking for sustainable clothing, vegan beauty, and health items, or even bathroom products – this article is for you.

 Now, even though veganism and a zero-waste lifestyle have been popularised in the last decade, most products that are vegan, recycled, or organic can still be a challenge to find.
 Not to mention they are often pricier too.

 I hope that in the near future, ingredients and materials in creating high-quality eco-friendly daily items will be much more affordable and easier to find so more people feel less intimidated into leading a greener life.

 How to tell if the brand is vegan

 Since the “idea” of an organic lifestyle is somewhat trendy nowadays, many marketing and advertising companies have found this concept as a way to falsely market their products.
 It’s an awful thing to do but it’s happening.

 Hence, it’s vital that you take an extra step in checking if the brand or product is indeed vegan before spending your money and using it.
 Here are some tips on how to check if the product or brand is vegan and cruelty-free.